KisSsArt/simple-csgo-cheat/README.md

 # CopyPastaNoob's
 CPN is a CSGO Cheat that is written in C++.
 Based on [alphauc/sdk](https://github.com/alphauc/sdk).

-# Download
-Click [here](https://github.com/KisSsArt/CPN/releases) to go to the releases page and download it.

 # Functions
  ### Ready:
   - [x] Glow